Mixed state representability of entropy-density pairs: Definition of internal energies

 For $(\ro,S) \in \cI^N \times \R_+$, and $(p,S,\Nm) \in \cI\ind{gc}$ in the grand-canonical case, we define

 and call them internal Levy-Lieb functionals.
-They are bounded from below (uniformly in $\ro$) by a constant depending only on $w$.
+They are finite by the representability results Theorem~\ref{thm:rep_can_S} and Theorem~\ref{thm:rep_gc_N_S}.
 The internal Levy-Lieb functionals \eqref{ll} enable to recover the free energies by Legendre transforms,

-They are finite by the representability results Theorem~\ref{reptemp} and Theorem~\ref{gcrep}, and the next result shows that they have a minimum. \begin{proposition} If there are constants $c, \ep, R >0$ such that $\indic_{B_R}(x) \ro(x) \le c \ab{x}^{-d-\ep}$, $\indic_{B_R}(x) p(x) \le c \ab{x}^{-d-\ep}$, then the infima $F^N\ind{can}(\ro,S)$ and $F\ind{gc}(\Nm p,S)$ are minima. \end{proposition} We remark that we could also define Lieb functionals, similarly as in \cite[(3.17)]{Lieb83b}, they are convex and weakly lower-semicontinuous, and a reconstruction formula similar as \cite[(3.20)]{Lieb83b} also holds.
+We remark that we could also define Lieb functionals, similarly as in \cite[(3.17)]{Lieb83b}.
+They are convex and weakly lower-semicontinuous, and a reconstruction formula similar as \cite[(3.20)]{Lieb83b} also holds.

-We recall that the map $(v,T) \mapsto (\ro_{\Gamma},S_{\Gamma})$, where $\Gamma$ is the Gibbs state of $(v,T)$, is injective, this is the Hohenberg-Kohn theorem for systems at positive temperature, see \cite{Mermin65} and \cite[Theorem~4.1]{Garrigue19b}, and this exposes the $(v,T) - (\ro,S)$ duality.
-The information of the internal quantities $(\ro,S)$ enables to recover the information of the external fields $(v,T)$.
+We recall that the map $(v,T) \mapsto (\ro_{\Gamma},S_{\Gamma})$, where $\Gamma$ is the Gibbs state of $(v,T)$, is injective.
+This is the Hohenberg-Kohn theorem for systems at positive temperature, see \cite{Mermin65} and \cite[Theorem~4.1]{Garrigue19b}, and this exposes the $(v,T) - (\ro,S)$ duality.
+In other words, the information of the internal quantities $(\ro,S)$ enables to recover the information of the external fields $(v,T)$. o